yrlnls/python-p3-intro-to-cli/README.md

 may find it necessary at times to include `for` loops, `while` loops, and `if/elif/else` statements in this portion of the CLI, but make sure to separate and organize your code into classes and functions whenever possible.

+To make this even clearer, you can separate related functions and classes into different files and **import** them into your CLI script.

 ### Validate User Input